solowt/war/README.md

 User stories for war:
-1. As a user, I want to be able to be able to see html representations of cards because text based games are boring.
+1. As a user, I want to be able to be able to see html representations of cards because text based games are boring.\n
 2. As a user, I want to be able to reset the game with a button so that I don't have to reload the page.
 3. As a user, I want to be able to hear sounds whenever something happens (shuffling a deck, dealing cards) because sounds will make the game more immersive.
 4. As a user, I want to be able to mute the sounds because sometimes I'd rather listen to music while playing war.